golemfactory/yagna-usd/README.md

 # yagna-usd

-caveat: binary needs to be in the same directory where `yagna` and `ya-provider` are.
+Extension to [golemsp](https://github.com/golemfactory/yagna/tree/master/golem_cli) which displays account balance also in USD.